pcm-ca/pcm-ca.github.io/pages/vegas/tutorials/system-building/building-a-core-shell-nanoparticle/index.md

             nhbs[site].append(nhb)
 ```

-Make some verifications: that each site has a maximum of $6$ neighbors, that the neighbors of each site are $1$ $muc$ away, and that each site is in the neighbors list of each of its neighbors.
+Make some verifications: that each site has a maximum of $6$ neighbors, that the neighbors of each site are $1$ muc away, and that each site is in the neighbors list of each of its neighbors.

 ```python